elhidraouij/boost-your-code/_posts/2025-02-05-how-i-built-a-deeplearning-framework-from-scratch.md

 ## Objectives

-Todays objectivs:
+Todays objectives:
-- Understand the underlying concept behind the neural network concepts
+- Understand the underlying concepts behind the neural network keyword
 - Build an entire DeepLearning framework from scratch
 - Train fully-connected models
 - And finally, infer from data

-## Uderstand the untold secrets behind the neural network
+## Uderstand the untold secrets behind over-mystigied neural network

 ### A biological neuron